 Conclusion

 That's all folks!
-We learn how to upload single and multiple file(s) using Node.js and Express framework. express-fileupload
+We learn how to upload single and multiple files using Node.js and the Express framework.
+The express-fileupload

-is an easy-to-use Express middleware for handling file(s) upload.
-Checkout its documentation for more configuration options.
+library is an easy-to-use Express middleware for handling file(s) upload.
+Read its documentation for more configuration options.

 Read Next: Express File Upload with Multer in Node.js